nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `editEvent` operation is facilitated by `EditEventCommand` which extends from `Command`.
-If the users' input matches the `COMMAND_WORD` of `EditEventCommand` in `AddressBookParser#parseCommand()`, `EditEventCommandParser#parse()` will process the additional user inputs which constitute any combination of the 4 optional fields and return a `EditPersonCommand`.
+If the users' input matches the `COMMAND_WORD` of `EditEventCommand` in `AddressBookParser#parseCommand()`, `EditEventCommandParser#parse()` will process the additional user inputs which constitute any combination of the 4 optional fields and return a `EditEventCommand`.

 Executing this Command object through the `EditEventCommand#execute()` triggers the `Model` interface's `Model#setEvent()`.
-This operation subsequently calls upon the `AddressBook#setEvent()` operation which in turn calls upon the `UniqueEventList#asetEvent()` operation and the existing `event` will be replaced with the new edited `event`in memory.
+This operation subsequently calls upon the `AddressBook#setEvent()` operation which in turn calls upon the `UniqueEventList#setEvent()` operation and the existing `event` will be replaced with the new edited `event`in memory.

 The addEvent operation will also trigger the `StorageManager#saveAddressBook()` operation which will save the current list of events, which will save the edited event to a .JSON format together with all other `Person`(s) and `Event`(s) in memory.